 The Bliss, Gross, Horowitz Fund was established at the Rhode Island Foundation to support Jewish community charitable organizations located in and serving the greater Providence area.
-Priority will be given to one-time and ongoing projects that address either or both of the following criteria:
+This year, we are pleased to seek proposals from eligible organizations that meet one or more of the following criteria:

 The Foundation will use the following criteria in making funding decisions: